 Many people don’t realise that overweight and obesity are risk factors for some cancers, as well as increase the risk of heart disease and type 2 diabetes.
-Having excess body weight can increase your risk of cancers of the bowel, kidney, liver, pancreas, gallbladder, oesophagus, endometrium (lining of the womb), ovary, breast (after menopause) and prostate (advanced).
+Having excess body weight can increase your risk of cancers of the stomach, bowel, kidney, liver, pancreas, gallbladder, oesophagus, endometrium (lining of the womb), ovary, breast (after menopause) and prostate (advanced).

 Nearly 4,000 new Australian cancer cases diagnosed in 2010 could be attributed to overweight and obesity.
 This is approximately 3.4% of all new cancer cases.
 In fact overweight and obesity has been linked to more than 10% of bowel cancers and 8% of breast cancers.

 How do I achieve or maintain a healthy body weight?

 To maintain a healthy body weight, you need to balance the energy (kilojoules or calories) from food and drinks with the energy you use up from physical activity each day.
 If you are overweight, you should focus on making moderate, realistic and life-long changes to your current eating and activity patterns.